Airbus clinches landmark jet order with Japan Airlines

 He attributed Airbus's successful wooing of his company in part to timing: delivery for the A350, due to begin flying passengers next year, will ensure it is available when JAL needs it at the end of the decade, while the debut of the 777X is further out and less certain.

-JAL's new Airbus aircraft, powered by Rolls-Royce (RR.L) engines, will begin entering service in 2019, the companies said.
+JAL's new Airbus aircraft, powered by Roll-Royce (RR.L) engines, will begin entering service in 2019, the companies said.
 Boeing says the 777X will enter service in 2020.

 As part of Airbus's sales pitch, the aircraft maker invited Ueki to its base in the French city of Toulouse and gave the former pilot - who spent his flying career on Boeings - a chance to try out one of its A380 simulators.